Types of eczema

 Can my baby have more than one type of eczema at the same time?

 Yes, it is possible for babies and adults as well that they develop two different types of eczema at the same time on their bodies.
+Eczema is a word that encompasses many types of dermatitis and as life goes sometimes–you can be unlucky enough to have two problems at the same time.

 Can eczema be mistaken for another disease?

-Yes, eczema can be mistaken for common skin conditions such as baby acne, ringworm, psoriasis, and skin infections.
+Yes, eczema can be mistaken for other common skin conditions such as baby acne, ringworm, psoriasis, and skin infections.

 Buy today